AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

   different `--output-dir`.
 - **Import fails in your client** – Make sure the file is saved in UTF‑8 and that your client supports the selected protocol.
+- **ModuleNotFoundError** – Install the required packages with `pip install -r requirements.txt`.
+- **Connection errors or timeouts** – The hosts may be unreachable from your network.
+Try using `--proxy` or lower `--concurrent-limit` to reduce load.